Interactions and Reconnections of Four-Dimensional Quantum Vortices: Appendix A: Topology of reconnecting vortex planes

 Here we will show that the vortex core associated with a pair of skew vortex planes after a reconnection is homeomorphic (i.e. topologically equivalent) to a single punctured plane.
-This change in topology from a simply connected space (a pair of intersecting lines) to a multiply connected one shows that the dynamics is truly a reconnection process in the usual sense.
+This formalizes the observation that the reconnected surface contains a hole, as can be observed in Fig~\ref{fig:Fig_1}.
+The change in topology from a simply connected space (a pair of intersecting planes) to a multiply connected one shows that the dynamics is truly a reconnection process in the usual sense.
 Firstly, two topological spaces \(A\) and \(B\) are homeomorphic if there exists a continuous bijective function between them \(h: A \to B\) whose inverse \(h^{-1}: B \to A\) is also continuous.
 This function \(h\) is called a homeomorphism between \(A\) and \(B\).
 Now we will restate the linearised description of the reconnecting vortex core [Eq(5) in the main text], which is given by the following set

 where \(\gamma = t(\sin\theta_2 - \sin\theta_1)\) and all relevant quantities are as defined in the main text.
 Technically we need to specify a topology on \(V\) before we can talk about continuity of functions.
 As usual for subspaces we will use the ``subspace topology"~\cite{Munkres2000Topology} which is the one induced by the Euclidean topology in four dimensions (the standard topology for \(\rLine^4\)).
 This means that a function \(f: V \to A\) for any codomain \(A\) is continuous if it is the restriction of a continuous function \(g: \mathbb{R}^4 \to A\) under the Euclidean topology.
 Next, without loss of generality, we will fix a value of \(\gamma > 0\) (i.e. \(\theta_1 > \theta_2\) and \(t\) fixed), which will allow us to remove \(\gamma\) by a rescaling of coordinates.
 We will also ``unskew" the vortex core using a linear transformation.
 Combining both of these, we have the following linear function